valjean-framework/valjean/README.md

 The python version of *conda* should be the same as the one used to build the *valjean* archive.

+This installation is not foreseen for development.

 ## Documentation ##

+The documentation can be found online: https://valjean.readthedocs.io/en/latest/

-The documentation can be downloaded from the *Fichiers*/*Files* area of Tuleap.
+It can also be downloaded from the *Fichiers*/*Files* area of Tuleap.

 ```
 tar xzf valjean-doc-*.tar.gz